maxtaylordavies/visualstim/README.md

 - This photodiode should be connected to the appropriate input(s) of whatever external system(s) you want to trigger

 After the user-defined trigger duration has elapsed, the selected stimulus will begin playing as normal.
 In **sync mode**, while the stimulus is playing, the **sync square** will flash white every `n` frames (where `n` is the value supplied for `sync interval`).
 This allows the user to send a regular synchronisation pulse to an external clock system, in order to align the stimulus frame timestamps with data from any other systems (e.g. 2P imaging data).

+### Screen parameters

+The **screen parameters** panel houses parameters relating to the visual display itself.
+These include the physical dimensions of the display monitor (width, height, distance from subject),which must be set manually, and the vertical and horizontal resolution of the display monitor, which are set automatically.
+The `blank` parameter controls the duration (in seconds) of the blank period shown between stimuli - where a blank screen (with colour determined by `background`) is shown.
+Finally, the `warp` switch controls whether or not a spherical warping is applied to the stimuli.
+This is done in order to correct for the visual distortion that occurs when the distance between display and subject is very small.

 ### Saving parameters